Culture of Polynesia: Development in isolation: (c. 700–1595)

 Birdmen (Tangata manu) paintings in a cave at the foot of Rano Kau, Rapa Nui (Easter Island).

-"Bird King" (Sarimanok) wood carving from Maranao, Mindanao.

 While the early Polynesians were skilled navigators, most evidence indicates that their primary exploratory motivation was to ease the demands of burgeoning populations.
 Polynesian mythology does not speak of explorers bent on conquest of new territories, but rather of heroic discoverers of new lands for the benefit of those who voyaged with them.

 While further influxes of immigrants from other Polynesian islands sometimes augmented the growth and development of the local population, for the most part, each island or island group's culture developed in isolation.
 There was no widespread inter-island group communication, nor is there much indication during this period of any interest in such communications, at least not for economic reasons.
-However, almost all these isolated colonies originating from Maritime Southeast Asia still retained the strong influence of their ancestral culture.
-These are very obvious in social hierarchies, language, and technology which point to a common source with the Dayaks, Tao, Ifugao, and Bajau.

 During the period following complete settlement of Polynesia, each local population developed politically in diverse ways, from fully developed kingdoms in some islands and island groups, to constantly warring tribes or extended family groups between various sections of islands, or in some cases, even within the same valleys on various islands.

 While it is likely that population pressures caused tensions between various groups, the primary force that seems to have driven unity or division among tribes and family groups is geophysical: on low islands, where communications are essentially unimpeded, there does not appear to have developed any widely observable incidence of conflict.

 Meanwhile, on most volcanic islands, there were, historically, warring groups inhabiting various districts, usually delimited primarily by mountain ridges, with carefully drawn lowland boundaries.
 Early on, however, many such islands developed a united social and political structure, usually under the leadership of a strong monarch.
 An example is the Marquesas Islands, which, unlike other high-island groups in Polynesia, are not surrounded by fringing coral reefs, and consequently have no low coastal plains.
 Every valley in the Marquesas is accessible to other valleys only via boat, or by traveling over steep mountain ridges.